Diagrammatics for Soergel categories: Consequences

+We will spend the next few sections classifying the homomorphisms in $\mc{DC}_1$.
+For many of the results, proofs will be postponed until Section \ref{subsec-graphproof}.

+We will we using the fact, extensively discussed in the previous sections, that a morphism can be viewed unambiguously as an isotopy class of graphs with polynomials in the regions (or rather, a linear combination of these).
+Henceforth, the term \emph{graph} only refers to colored finite graphs with boundary (embedded in the planar strip) which can be constructed out of univalent, trivalent, 4-valent, and 6-valent vertices as above.
+Remember that these graphs do have edges which run to the boundary, which we call \emph{boundary lines}, and may have edges which meet neither the boundary nor any vertex, and thus must necessarily form a circle.
+We say a graph \emph{has a boundary} if it has at least one boundary line.
+A graph divides the planar strip into regions, and there are two distinguished regions: the \emph{lefthand} and \emph{righthand} regions, which contain $-\infty$ and $\infty$ respectively.

+We call a \emph{boundary dot} any connected component of a graph which consists entirely of an edge starting at the boundary and ending in a dot.
+We call a \emph{double dot} any connected component of a graph which consists entirely of an edge with a dot on both ends.
+Cutting an edge in a diagram and replacing it with two dots we call \emph{breaking} the edge (see, for instance, relation (\ref{dotSpaceDot})).

-First, some terminology: Given a set $S$ of graphs and a morphism $\phi$ in $\mc{DC}_1$, we say that $S$ \emph{underlies} $phi$ if $\phi$ can be written as a linear combination of morphisms, each of which is given by a graph $\Gamma \in S$ with polynomials in regions.
-We say that a graph $\Gamma$ \emph{reduces} to $S$ if $S$ underlies every morphism obtained from $\Gamma$ by placing arbitrary polynomials in each region.
+Given a set $S$ of graphs and a morphism $\phi$ in $\mc{DC}_1$, we say that $S$ \emph{underlies} $\phi$ if $\phi$ can be written as a linear combination of morphisms, each of which is given by a graph $\Gamma \in S$ with polynomials in regions.
+We say that a graph $\Gamma$ \emph{reduces} to $S$ if $S$ underlies every morphism that $\Gamma$ underlies.
 Clearly reduction is transitive, in that if $\Gamma$ reduces to $S$, and every graph in $S$ reduces to $S^\prime$, then $\Gamma$ reduces to $S^\prime$.

-For instance, the relation (\ref{twoLines}) implies that if $\Gamma$ is a graph with two adjacent edges of the same color, we may reduce it to the same graph with those two edges replaced by an ``H''.
+Our goal will be to find a nice set of graphs to which all other graphs reduce.
+We will do this by finding \emph{reduction moves}, which are local moves on graphs, sending a graph to a set of graphs to which it reduces.

+\begin{example} The relation (\ref{twoLines}) implies that $\ig{.2}{twoLines.eps}$ reduces to $\ig{.2}{Xdiagram.eps}$.
+In other words, $\ig{.2}{Xdiagram.eps}$ underlies both the terms on the right side of (\ref{twoLines}).
+This can be applied as a local reduction move within any graph. \end{example}

-\begin{defn} Let $T$ be a subset of $\{1,\ldots,n\}$.
+Let $T$ be a subset of $\{1,\ldots,n\}$.
 The $T$-\emph{graph} of a graph will be the subgraph consisting of all edges colored $i$ for $i\in T$.
-In particular, a vertex which is 6-valent with colors $i\in T$ and $i \pm 1 \notin T$ becomes a trivalent vertex for $i$, and a vertex which is 4-valent with colors $i\in T$ and $j \notin T$ is ignored, leaving a single $i$-colored edge in its wake.
+Some 6-valent vertices in the original graph may become trivalent vertices in the $T$-graph.
+Similarly, some 4-valent vertices in the original graph may become 2-valent vertices in the $T$-graph, which we ignore, connecting the incoming edges into a single edge.
 The $T$-graph is itself a graph by our above definition.
-More commonly, we will just consider the $i$-graph for a single color (i.e. $T=\{i\}$). \end{defn}
+Most often we will just consider the $i$-graph for a single color (i.e. $T=\{i\}$).
+Typically, our reduction moves will be designed to simplify the $i$-graph for a particular $i$, allowing us to simplify the graph one color at a time.